bswck/configzen/README.md

     debug: false
 ```

-If you load it and save it, _configzen_ will preserve information on the imported data.
+If you load it and save it, _configzen_ will keep the import directive if it is still needed,
+up to date with changes to the imported configuration.

 ## Setup
 For using _configzen_ in your project, you need to install it first: